MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/frameworkviewsource.md

 ---

 <!-- Class syntax.
-public class FrameworkViewSource : Windows.ApplicationModel.Core.IFrameworkViewSource, Windows.UI.Xaml.IFrameworkViewSource
+public class FrameworkViewSource : Windows.ApplicationModel.Core.IFrameworkViewSource, Microsoft.UI.Xaml.IFrameworkViewSource
 -->

 # Microsoft.UI.Xaml.FrameworkViewSource

 ## -description

 Creates views, specifically [FrameworkView](frameworkview.md) instances.
 This is infrastructure and does not need to be accessed in most app scenarios.

 ## -remarks